hardik05/winafl-tools/README.md

 Tools for winafl

 what it is?

-Running winafl is a hell of task in itself. it invloce a large command line and has lot of options. if you want to run winafl, you need to give proper parameter to dynamorio and as well other parameters, if you want to minimise corpus you need to run winafl-cmin with parameter, if you want to generate coverage, you need to run drrun.exe with some parameters and so on. either people write their own batch file or scripts to do it. so i decided to write a single script for all the task. this script internally uses all the scripts like winafl-cmin.py etc to do its job, its just a wrapper for all the commands and scrips.
+Running winafl is a hell of task in itself. it involve a large command line and has lot of options. if you want to run winafl, you need to give proper parameter to dynamorio and as well other parameters, if you want to minimise corpus you need to run winafl-cmin with parameter, if you want to generate coverage, you need to run drrun.exe with some parameters and so on. either people write their own batch file or scripts to do it. so i decided to write a single script for all the task. this script internally uses all the scripts like winafl-cmin.py etc to do its job, its just a wrapper for all the commands and scrips.
 But this makes running winafl very easy.

 NOTE: you need to run this script from your winafl\bin32(64) directory.

 There are two tools: